pschumm/Stata.tmbundle/Support/help.markdown

 the current do-file or the selected line(s) within it.
 The Stata bundle also permits the user to execute the current line (if no selection is highlighted).
-The Stata bundle does *not* permit the user to `run` (i.e., execute quietly) a file/selection/line (Stata's currently limited support for Apple events precludes this).
+The Stata bundle does *not* permit the user to `run` (i.e., execute quietly) a file/selection/line (this is not possible with Stata's current scripting support).
 In addition, the Stata bundle provides commands to switch focus to Stata (launching it first if it is not already running) and to show (in Stata's Viewer) Stata's documentation for the current word/selection.

 When using "Do File" or "Do Line/Selection", TextMate's focus will be retained, just as with Stata's own do-file editor.